ChargePi/ChargePi-docs/docs/intro.md

 running if you want the logs to be stored.
 Logs are sent through GELF UDP protocol.

 Configure the **"logServer"** property in the _settings.json_ file with your server IP/domain name with the port.
-Setting up the logging server is described [here](services/graylog).
+Setting up the logging server is described in the services section..